 2) The Oscar Meyer Wiener-Mobile

-This example was exactly what the title is saying – a “Wiener-Mobile”.
+This example was precisely what the title says – a “Wiener-Mobile.”

-The campaign included a car shaped like a large hot dog traveling across the nation.
+The campaign included a car shaped like a giant hot dog traveling nationwide.

 It was a successful campaign since it received a lot of attention.

-There have been songs written about it and it was covered in movies and TV shows.
+There have been songs written about it, and it has been covered in movies and TV shows.

 3) The Crashed Nike Ball

-This one definitely drew attention.
+This one grabbed my attention.
 It was an oversized soccer ball lodged into the side of a building.

-It looked as if it was shot in the building and damaged parts of it.
+It looked like it was shot into the building and damaged parts.

 The benefit the company probably wanted to communicate here is that some magic power came from using Nike balls. (source)